How to Manage Windows LAPS with Intune

 Intune | LAPS Policy assignment

-Review policy assignments from Intune console
+How to Review policy assignments from the Intune console

-You can review the policy assignment status from Endpoint security / Account protection blade.
-To see the policy assignment status, simply navigate to Endpoint security / Account protection and select the policy you created for LAPS and click on View report to see the compliance status.
+You can review the policy assignment status from the Endpoint Security / Account protection blade.
+To see the policy assignment status, simply navigate to Endpoint security / Account protection and select the policy you created for LAPS, and click on View Report to see the compliance status.

 You can also check the Device assignment status and Per Setting Status.